-7.1.2 The Construction Supervisor
+7.1.2 The Construction Supervisor and/or Event Organiser

-The Construction Supervisor is responsible to ensure that the construction is carried out to completion on time, within budged and that the Contractor fulfils his obligations in terms of the EMP.
-In addition, the Construction Supervisor and the ECO are expected to develop a close working relationship and to stay in contact with each other.
+The Construction Supervisor/Event Organiser is responsible to ensure that the construction is carried out to completion on time, within budged and that the Contractor fulfils his obligations in terms of the EMP.
+In addition, the Construction Supervisor/Event Organiser and the ECO are expected to develop a close working relationship and to stay in contact with each other.

-The responsibilities of the Construction Supervisor include:
+The responsibilities of the Construction Supervisor/Event Organiser include:

 - To issues site instructions to the Contractor. - To serve as conduit for all communication between the ECO and the Contractor [The only exception is where the ECO or the Construction Supervisor needs to issue a "STOP WORKS" order on the contractor if serious environmental harm is about to happen or is happening as a result of construction activity.
-The "STOP WORKS" order must be confirmed by the other party as soon as reasonably possible]. - Discussing any problems that might lead to environmental damage with the ECO. - When the ECO is not on site the Construction Supervisor will be responsible for the implementation of the EMP.
+The "STOP WORKS" order must be confirmed by the other party as soon as reasonably possible]. - Discussing any problems that might lead to environmental damage with the ECO. - When the ECO is not on site the Construction Supervisor/Event Organiser will be responsible for the implementation of the EMP.

-7.1.3 The contractor
+7.1.3 The contractor and/or Event Organiser

-The Contractor shall be responsible to:
+The Contractor/Event Organiser shall be responsible to:

-- ensure that all sub-contractors, employees, suppliers, agents etc. are fully aware and adhere to the environmental conditions detailed in the EMP; - liaise closely with the Construction Supervisor and the ECO; - ensure that works on the site are conducted in an environmentally sensitive manner and in full accordance with the EMP; - carry out instructions issued in the site instruction book; - assist with solutions to environmental problems that may arise during the construction phase; and - ensure that all "No-Go" areas are adequately fenced off. - will report any deviation from the requirements of this EMP to the Principal Agent, and any pollution or environmental contaminant spill events. - agrees to work stoppage and/or payment of penalties as required by this EMP and directed by the ECO/Construction Supervisor.
+- ensure that all sub-contractors, employees, suppliers, agents etc. are fully aware and adhere to the environmental conditions detailed in the EMP; - liaise closely with the Construction Supervisor and the ECO; - ensure that works on the site are conducted in an environmentally sensitive manner and in full accordance with the EMP; - carry out instructions issued in the site instruction book; - assist with solutions to environmental problems that may arise during the construction phase; and - ensure that all "No-Go" areas are adequately fenced off. - will report any deviation from the requirements of this EMP to the Principal Agent, and any pollution or environmental contaminant spill events.

-agrees bear full costs for any work stoppage resulting from contravention of the requirements of this EMP, and/or the costs of remedying environmental damage resulting from their or their sub-contractors or employee's contravention of the requirements of this EMP.
+- agrees to work stoppage and/or payment of penalties as required by this EMP and directed by the ECO/Construction Supervisor. - agrees bear full costs for any work stoppage resulting from contravention of the requirements of this EMP, and/or the costs of remedying environmental damage resulting from their or their subcontractors or employee's contravention of the requirements of this EMP.